CDCgov/prime-reportstream/prime-router/docs/getting-started/standard-operating-procedures/update-livd-table.md

-# Update LIVD Table# How To Update The LIVD Table
+# How to Update the LIVD Table

----
 ## Introduction

----
 HHS maintains a list of all authorized covid test devices as an xlsx.
 ReportStream keeps a local csv version copy of that list.
 This local csv file needs to be updated once the new LIVD table comes out.